tal-franji/notesync/README.md

 2. Code running in the notebook under the ipython API - combinatiuon of JavaScript and python - the code connect via JavaScript to the user's laptop to get changes and then run python code (which executes on the notebook machine) to write the update
 3. process running on the notebook machine - taking changes and applying them to the local copy of the files.

+### Notebook code
+The code running on the notebook is the "harders" part.
+It depends on specific notebook API variant, On Javascript version and behaviour.

+The initial idea is to have a notebook with code that creats HTML/JavaScript that sets a timer which runs periodically to poll the laptop to see if there are changed files.
+We do not knwo how well this may work.
+We do not know what happens when the notebook is out of view (do we still get timer events).

+We need to think on proper UI in the notebook that shows if the notebook server is connected, the Notebook-machine process is connected, and how many changes are pending for updates.

 ## References
 Dirsync is an older tool used to sync via external proxy service 'ngrok' [dirsync](https://github.com/tal-franji/miscutil/blob/master/dirsync2.py) dirsync.py operates differently - an http server runs on the notebook machine and the client is on the laptop.